commschamp/comms_champion/README.md

 **install/bin** subdirectory and available plugins for it will reside in **install/plugin** subdirectory.

+**NOTE**, that **master** branch will always point to the latest release, the development is performed on **develop** branch.
+As the result it is safe to just clone the sources of this repository and use it without any extra manipulations of looking for latest version among the tags and checking it out.

 # How to Use
 As was mentioned earlier, the **COMMS** library is a headers only one, just